Machoub/Machoub/README.md

 # 👤 Mehdi Adel Achouba (“Machoub”)

 Welcome to my GitHub profile!
-I’m a 42 Paris student and developer with a background in finance, system administration, and programming.
+I’m a 42 Paris student and developer with a background in finance, Devops, and programming.
 Below you’ll find a quick overview of who I am, what I’ve built, and where to find my work.

 ---